 Like almost everything we do at MAS, our students are not financially responsible for this opportunity.
 SAT test administration fees are fully financed by MAS Charter School for all students, regardless of income eligibility.

 Dual Credit Courses

-New Mexico high school students also have the option to enroll in college courses through dual credit programs, where the credit they earn counts toward their high school diploma and a post-secondary degree or certificate simultaneously.
+New Mexico high school students also have the option to enroll in college courses through our dual credit program.
+Dual credit is a program where a high school student takes college level courses with one of our local college partners where they earn college credits that count toward their high school diploma and their post-secondary degree or certificate simultaneously.

 College Admissions and Financial Aid Support

 At MAS, our team of college and career counselors meet individually with students to support them with the admissions process to the colleges of their choice.
 Students are expected to apply to and be accepted by at least two colleges by the fall of their senior year.
 College and career counselors also meet with students and their families to support them in completing their financial aid applications.